ohnoitsfraa/uebersicht-widgets/README.md

 ## ChunkWM

 If you use a window manager like [chunkwm](https://koekeishiya.github.io/chunkwm), you can have it play nicely with Übersicht.
-It has a configuration setting that is meant for custom bars inside of .chunkwmrc
+It has a configuration setting that is meant for custom bars inside of .chunkwmrc.
 These are the settings I use for it so it leaves space at the bottom of the screen:

 ```
 chunkc set custom_bar_enabled            1